LinkedInFacebookShare

 Improving Access & Affordability of High-Quality Teacher Preparation

-- interested in applying for a grant to implement and scale your teacher residency, apprenticeship, Grow Your Own, or traditional preparation program?
+• Are you interested in evaluating your teacher residency, apprenticeship, Grow Your Own, or traditional preparation program?

 WestEd will be hosting Evaluation & Fiscal Sustainability Office Hours at the American Association of Colleges for Teacher Education (AACTE) 2025 Annual Meeting in Long Beach, CA, February 21–23, 2025.